yuryatin/covid19_age_adjusted_mortality/README.md

 This software was desinged in two parts: a Python wrapper script to help more easily import and transform the input tabular data and finally plot the fitted curves, and a shared C library to dramatically speed up the calculation.

-The shared C library provides the opportunity to test arbitraty functions on condition that, in the domain between 0 and 120+, they return values between 0.0 and 1.0 - otherwise, in this scenario, it will make no sense.
+The shared C library provides the opportunity to test arbitrary functions on condition that, in the domain between 0 and 120+, they return values between 0.0 and 1.0 - otherwise, in this scenario, it will make no sense.

 ## C interface function
 The C library interface "fitFunction" function accepts three arrays and two other parameters: